Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 Top view of flattened pizza dough beneath a rolling pin on a board by olives, tomato sauce, garlic, bell pepper, red onion, olive oil, and more.

 Making your own pizza dough from scratch has advantages, such as cherry-picking flours.
+I’ve personally found that all of the following gluten-free flours are pretty dope:

 • HTB.